Interference theory: Dual task interference

-Dual task interference is a kind of interference that occurs when two tasks are attempted simultaneously.
-Harold Pashler wrote a paper summing up the theoretical approaches to dual task interference.
-The basis of his research looked at, when one attempts two or more tasks at the same time, why in some cases is one successful in completing their task and in other cases not.
+Dual-task interference is a kind of interference that occurs when two tasks are attempted simultaneously.
+Harold Pashler wrote a paper summing up the theoretical approaches to dual-task interference.
+The basis of his research looked at when one attempts two or more tasks at the same time, why in some cases is one successful in completing their task and in other cases not.

 Capacity sharing

 Pashler proposed that the brain contains one mental entity where all tasks must be carried out.
 A real-life example of this could be going to the dentist; the only place to have cavities filled is at a dentist's office.
 When the brain is attempting to complete two tasks, both tasks are present in the same mind area and compete for processing ability and speed.
 This relates to interference theory as the tasks compete.
-Interference theory says that the learning of new information decreases the retrieval of older information, and this is true for dual task interference.
+Interference theory says that the learning of new information decreases the retrieval of older information, and this is true for dual-task interference.
 The dominant task of the two inhibits the other task from completion.
 It is presumed that the dominant task would be a new task as a previously accomplished task would already be stored in memory.
-The new task would, then, be completed successfully as more mind effort is required to complete a novel task, and the previously completed task would not be completed as the new task dominated the mental capacity.
+The new task would, then, be completed successfully as more mental effort is required to complete a novel task, and the previously completed task would not be completed as the new task dominated the mental capacity.
 Just as Interference Theory states, the completion of new tasks inhibits the completion of previously completed tasks due to capacity sharing.

 Cross talk models

-Cross talk is the communication between sensory inputs, processing, and the thoughts of the individual.
+Cross-talk is the communication between sensory inputs, processing, and the thoughts of the individual.
 The theory is that if two processes are being activated, and they are not similar in any way (making cookies and going on vacation), the brain will be confused as separate cognitive areas are being activated, and there is conflicting communication between the two.
-Contrastingly, if the two processes are similar (making cookies and pouring milk), there will be less crosstalk and a more productive and uninterrupted cognitive processing.
+Contrastingly, if the two processes are similar (making cookies and pouring milk), there will be less crosstalk and more productive and uninterrupted cognitive processing.

 Crosstalk is used by engineers to discuss the degradation of communication channels due to context dependence.

-Navon and Miller claim that Dual Task Interference is caused by an outcome conflict, which is a result of one task producing, "outputs, throughputs, or side effects that are harmful to the processing of the [other task]".
-This is basically the concept of Interference Theory.
-The thoughts, outputs and side effects of one task either effect the previous or subsequent recall.
+Navon and Miller claim that Dual-Task Interference is caused by an outcome conflict, which is a result of one task producing, "outputs, throughputs, or side effects that are harmful to the processing of the [other task]".
+This is the concept of Interference Theory.
+The thoughts, outputs, and side effects of one task either affect the previous or subsequent recall.